How Did Noah Build the Ark?

-Many people may see Noah, the Ark and the world-wide Flood being nothing more than a children’s story or just myth.
+Many people may see Noah, the Ark and the worldwide flood being nothing more than a children’s story or just a myth.

-The sizes of things and the situations that happened are just not based in the real world.
+The sizes of things and the situations that happened are just not based on the real world.

-Many may say the same about Noah’s Ark, but when we look at the details on the size of the Ark and the events that are described we find that are in line with the real world:
+Many may say the same about Noah’s Ark, but when we look at the details of the size of the Ark and the events that are described we find that they are in line with the real world.

 The Bible gives very precise measurements for the Ark in Genesis:

-It would have been slightly smaller than a 14000 ton modern tanker (only 3 metres shorter and the same width).
+It would have been slightly smaller than a 14000-ton modern tanker – that is only three metres shorter and the same width.
 (See some facts and figures about Noah’s Ark for more information).

 The Ark was built just to float and withstand the rising flood waters.